 A couple of months ago, I wrote a blog post on how to grab a transcript while you record.
-I am now going to show you a simple 6-step process on how you can transcribe and close-caption a YouTube video.
+I am now going to show you a simple 6-step process for transcribing and close-captioning a YouTube video.

 The 6 steps are: